Experience Music NOW! A multi-sensory guide to music through the decades for blind teenagers

-Host a music party and ask everyone to come dressed as their favourite pop star and bring along a list of their top five tracks.
+Invite friends to a party with a difference.
+Everyone has to come dressed as their favourite pop star and with a list of their top five tracks of the moment.
 You’ll probably get a really eclectic mix of music and may hear a band or artist you’ve never listened to before.
-To make it even more interesting, you can theme the food around music and records.
+To make it even more interesting, you can theme the food around your favourite bands or tunes.

 Great Places To Visit

-Why not visit The Coventry Music Museum Set in the birthplace of 2-Tone Records, Coventry, this small museum covers the entire history of music in Britain stretching back to the time of the Romans.
-It’s really worth a visit if you’re in the area.
+Set in the birthplace of 2-Tone Records, The Coventry Music Museum covers the entire history of music in Britain stretching back to the time of the Romans right up to the best new and undiscovered artists.

 Look for your local independent record shop.
 It’s so easy and convenient to download tracks from iTunes or listen on Spotify but nothing beats the atmosphere of an independent, vinyl-selling, record shop.
 Rough Trade in London is the most famous but there are growing numbers of them around the UK.
 As well as being perfect for browsing for rare or unusual discs they might also run gigs and music events so are worth seeking out.
 Check out The Telegraph’s list of top record stores to visit in the UK on World Record Day (22nd April).
 These stores mark the day by selling exclusive limited-edition releases you can’t get on any other day!

-Everyone has heard of festivals such as Glastonbury, Reading, Bestival and T in the Park.
-However, there are dozens of less well-known festivals taking place each year – whatever type of music you’re into there will be a festival, big or small, near you.
+Everyone has heard of festivals such as Glastonbury, Reading, Bestival and T in the Park but there are dozens of less well-known festivals taking place each year; whatever type of music you’re into there will be a festival, big or small, near you.
 If you do go to one of the mega festivals then remember to check out the more intimate stages away from the main arenas – this is where you’ll hear the most original and cutting-edge music.